On the Fukaya category of a Fano hypersurface in projective space: Computations in the Fukaya category of a Fermat hypersurface

 \begin{lemma} The homology classes of the lifts of the Lagrangian sphere $L$ to $X^n_a$ span the primitive homology of $X^n_a$. \end{lemma} \begin{proof} We regard $X^n_a \setminus D$ as a submanifold of

 We observe that the argument map

 is a homotopy equivalence onto its image (the `coamoeba').
-This follows from \cite[Proposition 2.2]{Sheridan2011a}.
-The coamoeba of $X^n_a \setminus D$ is a $\Gamma^n_a$-cover of the coamoeba of the pair of pants $X^n_1 \setminus D$, and in particular is homotopy-equivalent to an $(n-1)$-torus with $a^{n-1}$ points removed.
-The homology classes of the lifts of the Lagrangian $L$ correspond to balls around each removed point by construction (see \cite[Proposition 2.6]{Sheridan2011a}).
+This follows from \cite[Proposition 2.2]{Sheridan2011}.
+The coamoeba of $X^n_a \setminus D$ is a $\Gamma^n_a$-cover of the coamoeba of the pair of pants $X^n_1 \setminus D$, which is homotopy equivalent to $(S^1)^{n-1}$ with one point removed: so $X^n_a \setminus D$ is homotopy-equivalent to an $(n-1)$-torus with $a^{n-1}$ points removed.
+The homology classes of the lifts of the Lagrangian $L$ correspond to balls around each removed point by construction (see \cite[Proposition 2.6]{Sheridan2011}).

 Therefore the lifts of $L$, together with the $n-1$ coordinate $(n-2)$-tori, span the middle-dimensional homology of $X^n_a \setminus D$.
-The coordinate $(n-2)$-tori correspond to small tori near the zero-dimensional strata of the boundary divisor $D$; when we compactify by adding the divisor back in, their homology classes disappear because they are bounded by polydisks near $D$.
+The coordinate $(n-2)$-tori correspond to small tori near the zero-dimensional strata of the boundary divisor $D$; when we compactify by adding the divisor back in, their homology classes disappear because they are bounded by polydiscs near $D$.

 It follows that the homology classes of the Lagrangian spheres span the image of the map

 It follows by Lemma \ref{lemma:lef}, using Poincar\'{e} duality, that the homology classes of the Lagrangian spheres span the primitive homology. \end{proof}